 - You can access frequently asked questions (FAQs) about flash.

 - Easy read information to support training is available.

 - Training on flash is available for healthcare professionals.

 For a copy of the latest flash FAQs, please email email@example.com.

 Further information for patients

-The criteria have been developed to guide clinicians, and eligibility is normally determined in your annual diabetes review when you have the opportunity to speak to your clinician about your care.
+The eligibility criteria has been developed to guide clinicians, and eligibility is normally determined in your annual diabetes review when you have the opportunity to speak to your clinician about your care.
 Depending on local arrangements this review may be with either your specialist diabetes team or your GP.

-If you have further queries or experience any problems these can be directed to your local CCG who are responsible for local implementation of the guidance and for providing flash glucose monitoring.
+If you have further queries or experience any problems these can be directed to your local clinical commissioning group who are responsible for local implementation of the guidance and for providing flash glucose monitoring.